October 29, 2008

 "Pussy-Whipped"

-was the New York Post hed on its profile of "Goddess Haley," 28, married, and a full-time dominatrix in a Manhattan S&M parlor, with clients paying up to $180/hour.
+New York Post hed on its profile of "Goddess Haley," 28, married, and a full-time dominatrix in a Manhattan S&M parlor, with clients paying up to $180/hour.
 The "pussy" part refers to the cat shelter she runs out of her two-bedroom apartment (30 kitties at a time), all endorsed by the animal health people.
 "Being a dom is hard work.
 I've pulled muscles whipping slaves. . . .
 Once, I was even flogging a slave and realized it was feeding time [for a cat I had brought to work] and had to excuse myself for a few minutes.
 But [the client] probably liked the neglect."
-New York Post

 Comments 'pussy_whipped'